 While we often browse the Internet without sound playing, experiencing streaming video or recordings of your services would be nearly pointless without closed captioning.
 You might be proud of finally getting your sermons recorded and posted as a podcast, yet if you do not provide transcripts your deaf visitors will be lost.

-Action Item: This does not cover all disabilities and scenarios, but even with these few examples you website steering committee should quickly see that ignoring website accessibility is a big mistake.
+This does not cover all disabilities and scenarios, but even with these few examples you website steering committee should quickly see that ignoring website accessibility is a big mistake.
 Conduct one or all of these experiments during a workshop.
-Your know church would not stand to have no wheelchair ramps; so do not allow the same obstacles for your website.
+Your church would not stand to have any wheelchair ramps; so do not allow the same obstacles for your website.
 Everyone should have access to the technology that will help them grow in faith and strengthen their ties with the online church community.